 - Be able to see many different perspectives

-There are a few training programs throughout the United States that provide specialized training and certification.
+There are a few training programs throughout the United States that provide specialized training and certification for students that want to learn how to become a sex therapist.
 These programs are available in-person, online, and a combination of both.
 One of the most beneficial aspects of this specialized training is the clinical supervision that is required.
 Support and guidance is provided by a trained sex therapist that has extensive experience in the field.

-It is essential to thoroughly research programs that offer sex therapy training.
+It is essential to thoroughly research programs that offer sex therapy training if you want to learn how to become a sex therapist.
 If you are a clinician in the state of Florida be aware that it is the only state that requires certification if you practice sex therapy.
 This means that any provider can use the label ‘sex therapist’ except in the state of Florida where you have to become a Certified Sex Therapist.

 Your decision to specialize in sex therapy is one that will significantly benefit your clients.
 For some people, deciding to start counseling can be a difficult one, especially if the issues they are facing involve sex and intimacy.
 Your ability to be open-minded, affirming, and supportive as a clinician is an excellent start in your journey as a sex therapist.